paulma13/wellpass-documentation/README.md

 **Two ways this runs:**

-- **Automatic, via GitHub Webhook** — a webhook is configured on the `wellpass-documentation` repo (GitHub Settings → Webhooks, not GitHub Actions — a webhook is a simple HTTP callback GitHub fires on repo events, separate from the Actions/CI system) that sends a `POST` to the `ingest-docs` function on every push to `main`.
+- **Automatic, via GitHub Webhook** — a webhook is configured on the `SaaS-documentation` repo (GitHub Settings → Webhooks, not GitHub Actions — a webhook is a simple HTTP callback GitHub fires on repo events, separate from the Actions/CI system) that sends a `POST` to the `ingest-docs` function on every push to `main`.
 The function reads the push payload, and for every added/modified `.md` file it re-chunks and re-embeds it; for every removed file, it deletes the corresponding chunks.
 This means editing a doc and pushing to `main` is enough — the vector store updates itself within seconds, with no manual re-indexing step.
 - **Manual, via full resync** — calling the function with `{ full_resync: true }` walks the entire repo tree, re-chunks and re-embeds every `.md` file, and prunes chunks for any file that no longer exists in the repo.
 Used for bulk re-indexing (e.g. after a chunking-logic change) rather than day-to-day updates.

 ---